mozilla-releng/relengdocs/procedures/accounts_setup.md

 * login.mozilla.com - [this](https://login.mozilla.com/). is where you can change a number of authentication/authorization access bits that you have control over.
 Each todo in this section assumes you have access to this page.
 * SSH - upload your public ssh key.
 It is a good idea to generate a separate ssh keypair from your personal one or any other that you have created in the past and use that explicitly for Releng and upload that.
 Follow this [SSH guidelines](https://wiki.mozilla.org/Security/Guidelines/OpenSSH#OpenSSH_client) doc on how to generate, configure, and use your ssh key.
 * PGP - We use pgp keys to share private information, secrets, and verify that the source came from someone we trust.
 Generate a keypair for this and upload your public key to https://keys.openpgp.org/ so others can find it.
 It would be really good if you could have other people sign your key, adding more trust that this key really belongs to you.
 You can use the the [pgp quickstart](https://mana.mozilla.org/wiki/display/SD/Generating+a+GPG+Public+Key) guide on mana or you can use the The [GNU Privacy Handbook](https://www.gnupg.org/gph/en/manual.html) for reference.
+Also don't forget to add the fingerprint under https://login.mozilla.com/ too.
+Moreover, you'll have to add your GPG key to Github and Git.
+This is usuaully optional but is a requirement in some repositories.
+Follow [these instructions to add your key to Github](https://docs.github.com/en/authentication/managing-commit-signature-verification/adding-a-new-gpg-key-to-your-github-account) and [these instructions to register your key with Git](https://docs.github.com/en/authentication/managing-commit-signature-verification/telling-git-about-your-signing-key) for more details.
 * VPN - Many of our systems are behind a private network in addition to auth0.
 Follow the prompts to generate and download an openVPN certificate that you can use to import to your vpn client.
 See the instructions on how to [install and configure your VPN client](https://mana.mozilla.org/wiki/display/SD/VPN) and help choosing the right client for your platform.
 Note: macOS and Windows users should use [Viscosity](https://www.sparklabs.com/viscosity/).
 This application comes with a free 30 day trial.
 During your trial, your manager can help you create a ServiceNow ticket to get a Viscosity full license.
-* MFA - This MFA account is specific to login.mozilla.com and is used for LDAP/auth0 based logins.
+* MFA - This MFA account is specific to https://login.mozilla.com/duo/ is used for LDAP/auth0 based logins.
 Follow the instructions to download the Duo Mobile app and create a Mozilla account
 * Mercurial - Most development in releng (and at Mozilla writ-large) is stored in version control using [hg](http://mercurial.selenic.com/).
 There is an excellent step-by-step guide for setting up and using hg: [Mercurial for Mozillians](https://mozilla-version-control-tools.readthedocs.org/en/latest/hgmozilla/index.html).
-The root webview of the Mozilla hg repositories is here: https://hg.mozilla.org/ while most releng code lives in repos under https://hg.mozilla.org/build.
+* Phabricator - you'll be granted access to this via SSO The root webview of the Mozilla hg repositories is here: https://hg.mozilla.org/ while most releng code lives in repos under https://hg.mozilla.org/build.
 Please fill out the [Commit Access form](https://www.mozilla.org/en-US/about/governance/policies/commit/access-policy/) and submit it via a bug on file such as [this](TODO help from Heitor here).